People always want to know what the cost of living in the Philippines is. In this video, find out exactly how much you need to spend.

 In the end, the cost of living in the Philippines is less than any Western country.
 Whatever lifestyle you want to experience, you’re guaranteed to be able to get the equivalent for cheaper in the Philippines.

-I cover everything from Travel & Culture to Business & Pleasure and am always happy to talk about this curious country so come and visit us in Puerto Galera, this place is AWESOME !
+I cover everything from Travel and Culture to Business and Pleasure and am always happy to talk about this curious country so come and visit us in Puerto Galera, this place is AWESOME!

 The Best Resort in Puerto Galera

 Get Your Free Ebook!

 Submit your email and you'll immediately get access to your ebook, Your Guide to Traveling and Living in the Philippines, for FREE!
 You will also be sent an email with the link to the download page for future reference.

 - Safety when traveling